Self-expanders to the mean curvature flow based on the generalized Lawson-Osserman cone

 \subsection{Self-similar solutions to mean curvature flow}

 We recall some background material of mean curvature flow (MCF).

-\begin{defn*} Let $\Sigma$ be a smooth submanifold in a Riemannian manifold $M$.
-If there exists a family of smooth immersions $F_t: \Sigma \rightarrow M$ satisfying where $(\frac{\pl F_t}{\pl t})^{\perp}$ denotes the projection of the $\frac{\pl F_t}{\pl t}$ to the normal bundle of $\Sigma$, denotes the mean curvature vector of $\Sigma_t$, and then $F_t$ is called the mean curvature flow (MCF) of $\Sigma$. \end{defn*}
+\begin{defn} Let $\Sigma$ be a smooth submanifold in a Riemannian manifold $M$.
+If there exists a family of smooth immersions $F_t: \Sigma \rightarrow M$ satisfying where $(\frac{\pl F_t}{\pl t})^{\perp}$ denotes the projection of the $\frac{\pl F_t}{\pl t}$ to the normal bundle of $\Sigma$, denotes the mean curvature vector of $\Sigma_t$, and then $F_t$ is called the mean curvature flow (MCF) of $\Sigma$. \end{defn}

-In geometric flows, singularities are often modelled on soliton solutions.
-For MCF, there are two types of soliton solutions in Euclidean space that are particularly interested.
-One is the solutions moving by scaling, and the other one is those moving by translation.
+In geometric flows, singularities are often modeled on soliton solutions.
+For MCF, there are two types of soliton solutions in Euclidean space that are of particular interest: the one moving by scaling, and the other one moving by translation.
 In this paper, we focus on the first one.